XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 {% include '_snippets/interactive-tutorials/generate-step.md' %}

-When you're [building production-ready software](production-readiness.html), you should use an existing account, and manage your keys using a [secure signing configuration](set-up-secure-signing.html).
+When you're building production-ready software, you should use an existing account, and manage your keys using a secure signing configuration.
+See [Set Up Secure Signing](set-up-secure-signing.html)

 The following code shows how to create a Wallet instance to use your keys:

 <!-- MULTICODE_BLOCK_START -->